hasii2011/CodeSigningScripts/README.md

 ## Failure Error Codes

+*   44 - You failed to provide the IDENTITY environment variable
 *   66 - You failed to provide the project directory name
 *   77 - You failed to provide the application namne
 *   88 - The combination of `PROJECTS_BASE` and the supplied project directory name are not valid